tsengf/theme-cycle/README.md

 Description
-Use the F10 and shift-F10 key to dynamically review the available themes.
-This is useful if you can open a buffer of interest and see how each color theme impacts the colors in the buffer.
+Use the F10 and shift-F10 key to dynamically cycle through the available themes.
+This is useful to see how each color theme impacts the colors in the buffer.

 Installation